 Each of these boards is 5.5 inches wide, so overall this large chalkboard shelf measures almost 40” across!

-Here it is all decked out with some of my old teacher memorabilia from back in the day!
+Here is the cabinet door chalkboard shelf all decked out with some of my old teacher memorabilia from back in the day!

 These items resided on my desk for many, many years, including the little frazzled lady that says “My Class did this to me”.
 I felt like that many days teaching four year old pre-school for 19 years!